 With software as a service (SaaS) driving most work applications, your employees have to remember a slew of login credentials.
-It's difficult for them to keep track of all those passwords.
+It's difficult to keep track of all those passwords.
 Not only that, but leaving users to preside over a fragmented sea of credentials is a security nightmare waiting to happen.

 "The typical small business has 15 cloud apps, and bigger businesses have even more," said Mike Gold, president of cloud IT solutions provider Intermedia.
 "There's a lot of logging in and logging out, and that takes a lot of time.
-If you lose one (password) you have to reset it, and it's a big hassle for IT.
+If you lose one [password] you have to reset it, and it's a big hassle for IT.
 Too many passwords hurt employee productivity."

 Tom Garrison, vice president and general manager of Intel's Business Client Platform Division, said a key consideration for using SSO is maintaining wise security policies.

-Garrison suggests that companies implement a logon system that uses multiple factors of authentication with the credentials secured in the hardware.
+Garrison suggests that companies implement a login system that uses multiple factors of authentication with the credentials secured in the hardware.
 This can increase security and identity authentication, without the need for complex, frequently changing passwords, he said.

 Naturally, partnering with any SSO provider means trusting it to be responsible with some of your company's most sensitive information.